tilburgsciencehub/website/content/building-blocks/analyze-data/regressions/Fixed Effects Assumptions.md

 Note that the assumption does allow the independent variables to be correlated.
 They just cannot be perfectly correlated.

 {{% summary %}}
 The Fixed Effects (FE) regression model relies on 4 key assumptions, which are discussed in this building block.
 These assumptions form the foundation for various models that account for different forms of error correlation over time.

-Subsequent building blocks will explore these models in more detail.
+Subsequent building blocks will explore these models commonly used to analyze panel data:
+- Pooled OLS
+- First-difference estimator
+- Within estimator (Fixed effects)
+- Between estimator
+- Random effects

 {{% /summary %}}